christopherhimes/christopherhimes.github.io/_posts/2025/05/2025-05-15-accessibility.md

 I ran the [WAVE] test and was happy with the results on the site.

-{% include img.html src='/blog/accessibility/score.webp' alt='Past lighthouse scores of 100% in all categories but performance and accessibility at 95%' %}
+{% include img.html src='/blog/accessibility/score.webp' alt='Zero errors on the accessibility test.' %}

 There is a lot more to consider and I'll be working that into the ongoing changes here.